Walvis Bay Private School

 -

 The Heads of Grades are appointed to assist the learners and their subject teachers in the progress of the academic program.
 If the learner’s lack of progress is due to some form of emotional distress, the Head of Grade refers the learner to the Head of the Anchor Centre.
 If the learner’s lack of progress is due to disciplinary or behavioural issues, the learner is referred to the Internal Disciplinary Committee.
+Feedback to the Head of Grade is expected and imperative.

 -